-The Master of Arts in Teaching - Mathematics (5-9 or 5-12) is a competency-based degree program that prepares students at the graduate level both to be licensed to teach mathematics in grades 5-9 or 5-12 and to develop significant skills in mathematics curriculum development, design, and evaluation.
-All work in this degree program is online with the exception of the Demonstration Teaching and in-classroom field experience components, which prepares teacher candidates for the classroom.
-Candidates develop and refine their teaching skills through a series of sequential experiences beginning with; video-based observations of classroom instruction.
+The Master of Arts in Teaching, Mathematics Education (Middle Grades and Secondary) is a competency-based degree program that prepares students at the graduate level both to be licensed to teach mathematics in the middle grades or in a secondary setting and to develop significant skills in mathematics curriculum development, design, and evaluation.
+All work in this degree program is online with the exception of the Demonstration Teaching and in-classroom field experience components, which prepare teacher candidates for the classroom.
+Candidates develop and refine their teaching skills through a series of sequential experiences beginning with video-based observations of classroom instruction.
 Observations prepare candidates for an authentic, collaborative preclinical teaching experiences in K-12 settings.
 Clinical experiences culminate with supervised demonstration teaching in a real classroom.
-Students enter this program with a significant background in mathematics and then proceed through study in the Foundations of Teaching, Instructional Planning and Presentation, Mathematics Education, video-based classroom observation, Preclinical Experiences, Demonstration Teaching and Research Fundamentals.
+Students enter this program with a significant background in mathematics and then proceed through study in the Foundations of Teaching, Instructional Planning and Presentation, Mathematics Education, video-based classroom observation, Preclinical Experiences, Demonstration Teaching, and Research Fundamentals.

 Foundations of Teaching

 Foundations of Teaching Practice Integration helps students to review and synthesize foundational teaching concepts including classroom management, human development, assessment, diversity and inclusion, and the historical, legal, and philosophical foundations of education.

 Instructional Planning and Presentation assists students as they continue to build instructional planning skills.
 Topics include unit and lesson planning, instructional presentation strategies, assessment, engagement, integration of learning across the curriculum, effective grouping strategies, technology in the classroom, and using data to inform instruction.

 Mathematics Learning and Teaching